VinLavor/VinLavor/README.md

 - 🔭 I’m currently working on **a football match analyzer with computer vision**

-- 🌱 I’m currently learning **LSTM using Tensorflow and Computer Vision**
+- 🌱 I’m currently learning **LSTM using Tensorflow and also Computer Vision**

 - 👯 I’m looking to collaborate on **machine learning and computer vision projects**